LKF92/Res-and-Co/README.md

 - the map to show restaurants available around you

 - the back office to manage easily the database (a basic CRUD of restaurants and bookings)

+I cannot share the code with you as it is in a private repository but let me know if you have any questions !